Broaden your horizons with a postgraduate qualification in engineering, computer and mathematical sciences

 Masters, Graduate Diploma and Graduate Certificate study can be undertaken in a range of discipline areas:

-Postgraduate research degrees are specialised and research-intensive and based more around one-on-one interactions with a supervisor and our higher degrees by research can help you make an impact in your chosen area of study.
+Postgraduate research degrees are specialised and research-intensive and based more around one-on-one interactions with a supervisor.
+Our Higher Degrees by Research can help you make an impact in your chosen area of study.

 Further information about postgraduate research is available on the University's Postgraduate Research Degrees website and follow the links for specific entry requirements for the Doctor of Philosophy or Master of Philosophy.